Season 1 of Cities After... began in May 2021.

 Episode transcripts are made possible by our volunteer transcription team.
 Would you like to join the team?
 Learn more on our Get Involved page.

 This show is made possible by donations to Democracy at Work.
-We'd specifically like to thank our monthly donors whose regular monthly gifts allow us to plan into the future and expand our reach.
+We'd specifically like to thank our recurring donors and Patreon patrons, whose regular monthly gifts allow us to plan into the future and expand our reach.